Saturday, October 9, 2021

 "He then proceeded to warn me to 'not get ahead of the Brethren on these issues.'
 He said, 'Things are changing in the church and it’s important we await further direction from the prophets.' ”

-One has to ask: further direction from the prophets, or further direction from the State?
+One has to ask: further direction from the prophets, or further direction from the government?

 The bishop tells how, back in 2008, this same general authority had actively encouraged members in that very ward to do all they could to work for passage of California's Proposition 8, stressing how important it was for the Church and its members to "continue fighting on these eternally important issues."